About Scott Wallace

 in the Amazon, 2002

-Drawn to stories involving conflict over land, resources, and ideology, Wallace brings the full range of his writing and reportorial talents to bear in The Unconquered, his account of an epic journey into the deepest Amazon wilderness to track an uncontacted indigenous tribe.
-Part memoir, part travel tale, and part philosophical meditation, Wallace’s book brings to life a hidden world of darkness and danger, together with an unforgettable cast of Conradian characters.
-Two-time National Book award-winner Peter Matthiessen says The Unconquered is “exciting and authentic — a great pleasure to read.”
-Sebastian Junger calls it “riveting and brilliant — journalism at its very, very best.”
-And this from The Wall Street Journal: ”a rousing adventure tale.”
+Wallace brings the full range of his writing and reportorial talents to bear in his award-winning The Unconquered.
+The book chronicles his journey into the deepest Amazon wilderness to track an uncontacted indigenous tribe.
+Equal parts personal memoir, social history and adventure thriller, The Unconquered brings to life a hidden world of darkness and danger that parallels Wallace’s own interior quest to come to terms with personal loss.
+The late Peter Matthiessen, a two-time National Book award-winner, called The Unconquered “exciting and authentic — a great pleasure to read.”
+Sebastian Junger says it’s “riveting and brilliant — journalism at its very best.”

-Scott’s assignments have taken him from Afghanistan’s windswept Wakhan Corridor to the Alaskan Arctic, from the clandestine arms bazaars of the former Soviet Union to midnight raids on suspected fedayeen hideouts in the slums of Baghdad.
-He has authored two cover stories for National Geographic about the Amazon, and his writings about war, revolution, international organized crime, and vanishing cultures have appeared in Harper’s, Grand Street, National Geographic Adventure, National Geographic Traveler, Smithsonian, the Village Voice, and Sports Afield, among many others.
+Scott’s assignments have taken him on expeditions into the Himalayas, the Andes and the Amazon, and from the Alaskan Arctic, to the clandestine arms bazaars of the former Soviet Union.
+He has authored several feature stories for National Geographic, and his writings about war, revolution, international organized crime, and indigenous cultures have also appeared in Harper’s, Grand Street, National Geographic Adventure, Smithsonian, the Village Voice, and Sports Afield, among many others.

 His photography has been featured in Smithsonian, National Geographic Traveler, Outside, Details, Interview, Sports Afield, the New York Times, and Newsweek, and his television producing credits include CBS, CNN, Fox News, and National Geographic Channel.